Generation

 Start here

-If this is your first stop on the generation, use these paths to get to the most useful problem, parts, and comparison pages faster.
+If this is your first stop on the generation, begin with the most useful problem, parts, and comparison checks.

 What this generation looks like in practice